Larner College of Medicine

 Abstract Submission will open in early February 2026.
 Abstracts are due March 2nd, 2026.

-A limited number of session and lightning talks will be selected from abstract submission.
+A limited number of session talks, lightning talks, and poster presentations will be selected from abstract submission.
 Session talks must fit one of the session themes and will be 15-minutes long.
-Lightning talks do not have to fit a specific theme and will be 5-minutes in length.
+Lightning talks do not have to fit a specific theme and will be 8-minutes in length.
+All individuals selected for a lightning talk must also present a poster during the poster session.

 Trainee Travel Awards